PoliticalGraveyard.com

 Tyler, Robert R. — of Sacramento, Sacramento County, Calif.
 Democrat.
 Delegate to Democratic National Convention from California, 1972.
 Still living as of 1972.

-Tyler, Roger, Jr. See S. Roger Tyler, Jr.
+Tyler, Roger, Jr. See S. Roger Tyler Jr.

 Tyler, Rollin Usher (1864-1948) — also known as Rollin U. Tyler — of Haddam, Middlesex County, Conn.
 Born in Haddam, Middlesex County, Conn., September 8, 1864.
-Son of Alpheus Williams Tyler (1828-1922) and Melissa (Usher) Tyler (1835-1906).
 Democrat.
-Lawyer; delegate to Democratic National Convention from Connecticut, 1908, 1916 (member, Platform and Resolutions Committee); candidate for U.S. Senator from Connecticut, 1926.
-Died in Rocky Hill, Hartford County, Conn., January 12, 1948 (age 83 years, 126 days).
-Burial location unknown.
+Lawyer; delegate to Democratic National Convention from Connecticut, 1908, 1916 (member, Platform and Resolutions Committee); candidate for Governor of Connecticut, 1920; candidate for U.S. Senator from Connecticut, 1926.
+Died in Rocky Hill, Hartford County, Conn., January 11, 1948 (age 83 years, 125 days).
+Interment at Shailerville Tylerville Cemetery, Haddam, Conn.

 Tyler, Roslyn C. — of Jarratt, Sussex County, Va.
 Democrat.
 Alternate delegate to Democratic National Convention from Virginia, 2008; member of Virginia state house of delegates 75th District; elected 2011.
 Female.
 Still living as of 2011.